 This is made up of tactics: discrete actions your company undertakes like content marketing, email campaigns, content syndication, etc., which are all meant to achieve the strategic goal: obtaining leads, converting to sales.

-The final key element of a marketing plan is having proper KPIs.
+The final key element of a marketing plan is having proper B2B marketing KPIs.

 Your KPIs can measure how effective your inbound and outbound marketing tactics are.
 This in turn will help you discern which tactics are worthy of more investment, which are in need of retooling, and which ones to scrap.